MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ml-prediction-api-overview.md

 The last method that you call is the `Predict` method, which sends the model and data to the Azure Machine Learning experiment.
 As soon as results are received, the fields `DecemberSales` and `Confidence` are updated with the predicted class and the probability that the classification is correct.

 Now, you can loop through the updated buffer table and read the label and confidence for each record used in the prediction.
-For more information, refer to the source code of the [Late Payment Prediction extension](https://github.com/microsoft/ALAppExtensions/tree/master/AddOns/LatePaymentPredictor).
+For more information, see the source code of the [Late Payment Prediction extension](https://github.com/microsoft/ALAppExtensions/tree/master/AddOns/LatePaymentPredictor).

 ## See also